Avoiding algebraic integers of bounded house in orbits of rational functions over cyclotomic closures: Proof of results on -avoidance

-Otherwise Theorem~\ref{thm:terms} applies with $\ell = d+1$, and we deduce that This implies one direction.
+Otherwise Theorem~\ref{thm:terms} applies with $\ell = d+1$, and we deduce that which contradicts the first hypothesis of Theorem~\ref{thm:most}.
+This implies one direction.

-The case where $h \in \kc[x]$ is identical, except we use the other part of Theorem~\ref{thm:terms} instead.
+In the case $h \in \kc[x]$, we repeat the same argument, applying the second part of Theorem~\ref{thm:terms}.
 (That $S$ is a Laurent polynomial follows from the fact that it cannot have any nonzero poles, in light of the right-hand side having the same property.) \end{proof}

-\begin{proof} [Proof of Corollary~\ref{cor:amusing}] Suppose for contradiction we can set $h(S(x))$ equal to a Laurent polynomial; extend this to an identity holding in $\mathbb C$.
-Then $h \circ S$ has at most one pole, namely $x=0$.
-Moreover a rational function $S$ omits at most one point in its range.
-Thus $h$ has a pole in the range of $S$ which is not $S(0)$; this is absurd. \end{proof}
+\begin{proof} [Proof of Corollary~\ref{cor:amusing}] Suppose by contradiction $h$ is not $P_A$-avoiding; then by Theorem~\ref{thm:big} there is an $A$-short witness and we may write